cajones93/Project1/README.md

 * Google Fonts - for the fonts
 * Google Maps - for embedding an iFrame with the map on the about page
 * Github - for hosting and deploying the website
-* BrowserStack - for testing the website compatibility with different browsers.
+* BrowserStack - for testing the website compatibility with different browsers
+* Responsinator - to view website on different devices

 ## Testing
 ### Google's Lighthouse Performance